kkdey/Logolas/README.md

 ## Application of Logolas - arXiv category logo

 Suppose we want to build a logo plot of the field categories of manuscipts submitted by authors on aRxiv.
 Here is a demo example on 4 Professors from
-Statistics department, University of Chicago.
+Statistics department, University of Chicago where I come from.
+Note here the field categories are a combination of numbers and alphabets and not just a single alphabet as in the examples above. `Logolas` can be easily used even in such cases, with the same syntax structure as before.

-We first the counts data of number of publications for each category and each of the 4 Professors (representing column blocks here).
+We generate the counts data of number of publications for each category for each of the 4 Professors (representing column blocks here).

 ```
 library(aRxiv)